-Outernet is another signal on L-band which will soon provide public file downloads, and news and weather services.
-At the moment they are beta testing their service.
+Outernet is another signal on L-band which provides free file downloads, news, weather services and other content.
 See our tutorial at rtl-sdr.com/rtl-sdr-tutorial-receiving-and-decoding-data-from-the-outernet.
 (Due to be released September)

 There are many signals at L band frequencies coming from Inmarsat and other satellites like Iridium.
-You may be interested in Iridium pager decoding which occurs at 1.626 GHz (this is even more difficult to receive with the RTL-SDR, but we think that it should be able to be done without a downconverter).
+You may be interested in Iridium pager decoding which occurs at 1.626 GHz.
 Some YouTube talks and links about decoding Iridium can be found here and here, plus notes by a user on our forum here.